cirrusflyer275ds/ctx-eor-site/docs/recruiting/recruiting-as-a-service.md

 # Recruiting as a Service

 Our Recruiting as a Service (RaaS) model transforms how employers identify, assess, and trial candidates.
-Rather than rely on outdated staffing paradigms, CTX-EOR builds a fully integrated, data-driven recruiting experience that aligns with each customer’s industry, geography, and hiring goals.
+Rather than rely on outdated staffing paradigms, Hireway builds a fully integrated, data-driven recruiting experience that aligns with each customer’s industry, geography, and hiring goals.

 ---